psliwa/fluent-traversable/README.md

     $info = FluentTraversable::from($patients)
         ->groupBy(get::value('bloodType'))
-        ->map(
-            compose::forArray()
-                ->partition(is::eq('sex', 'female'))
-                ->map(call::func('count'))
+        //we have multi-dimensional array, where key is bloodType, value is array of patients ->map(
+            //we map array of patients for each blood type to percentage value, so lets `compose` a function compose::forArray()
+                //split array of patients into two arrays, first females, second males ->partition(is::eq('sex', 'female'))
+                //map those arrays to its size, so we have number of females and males ->map(call::func('count'))
+                //calculate a percent
                 ->collect(function($elements){
                     list($femalesCount, $malesCount) = $elements;
                     return $femalesCount / ($femalesCount + $malesCount) * 100;
                 })
         )
+        //get our result with index preserving
         ->toMap();
 ```